How to Play Original Xbox Games On Your Windows PC - Xemu Emulator Guide

 In this guide, I showed how I tested the method on the Gunvalkyrie game.
 Below, I’ll also show that it boots and plays fine.

 How To Boot A Game Using Xemu?

 To load your game using Xemu, simply launch your emulator.
-Head to Load Disc, navigate to the location of your extracted ISO, and hit reset.
-The game should boot up afterward.
+Head to Load Disc, navigate to the location of your extracted ISO and hit reset.
+The game should boot up afterwards.

 Xemu’s Emulator Compatibility List